EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 # Governance game

+## Hooks
+There are four Hooks

+Governance - Handles governance game
+Registry - Handles host registrations, issuing registration tokens Heartbeat - Handles heartbeats and rewards
+Reputation - Handles host reputations

+The account associated with each hook remains constant, while the hooks themselves can be modified according to these rules.

 Governance Game allows eligible participants in the Evernode network to propose and vote on the Evernode changes.
 These proposals will get accepted or purged according to a predetermined rule-set on received votes.

 ## Participants